2025 CLASSES

-Also scheduled for next year are our Summer Camps, and we hope to once again partner with HuliHia, the Boys & Girls Clubs of Maui, the University of Hawaii and the National Oceanic & Atmospheric Administration.
+Also scheduled for this year are our Summer Camps, and we hope to once again partner with HuliHia, the Boys & Girls Clubs of Maui, the University of Hawaii and the National Oceanic & Atmospheric Administration.
 We will also be continuing with our popular PaintOuts, which are frequently held in conjunction with the art/science classes at Sacred Heart School.
 The area surrounding the new Sacred Hearts campus in Kaanapali has many dramatic locations for plein air painting.
 All post-fire classes are currently being held in our westside schools.

 Creative Arts Summer Camp Program